Charles0510/Q1mini_Voice_Control/README.md

  - TinyML Arduino shield
  - Other cables and screws to make the connections possible

-The Q1 mini quadruped robot is controlled by voice command

 Arduino project explain:
  - micro_speech_final: run on the voice detection Arduino board, which detect the voice input, send result to kinematics Arduion board